 The results of this research may help doctors create actual gender-specific treatments, according to the scientists.
 As an example, cardiologists often prescribe medications that reduce the thickness of heart muscle in people with heart failure.
 This treatment might not benefit women as much as it does men, given that women's heart muscle tends to shrink or stay the same size over time, from what we have seen with the new findings.

 The study is part of an ongoing, long-term project named the Multi-Ethnic Study of Atherosclerosis (MESA).
 Researchers plan to continue following the nearly 7,000 people of different ethnic backgrounds who are enrolled, and studying factors that influence these people's heart diseases and failures, the investigators said.

 Keep your heart healthier before serious problems arise.
 Eating well and exercising is always the basis for better heath.
 You may also supplement your diet to help you toward better health.

-Current research demonstrates that omega-3 fatty acids can help prevent and reduce plaque formation inside arteries, lower harmful cholesterol (LDL) and triglyceride levels, enhance the protective effects of cholesterol (HDL), decrease inflammation, and lessen the likelihood of forming a clot.
-Omega-3’s are superior to Omega-6 and Omega-9’s because they feed the anti-inflammatory cascade, where as the others can actually contribute to inflammation.
+Current research demonstrates that omega-3 fatty acids can help prevent and reduce plaque formation inside arteries, lower harmful cholesterol (LDL) and triglyceride levels, enhance c) protective effects, decrease inflammation, and lessen the likelihood of clot formation.
+Oerior to Omega-6s and Omega-9s because they feed the anti-inflammatory cascade, whereas the others can actually contribute to inflammation.
 Omega-3 fatty acids can be found in wild Alaskan salmon, grass-fed beef, chia seeds, flax seeds, hemp seeds, fish oil and cod liver oil.